logankilpatrick/wgschool/content/bash/bash-01-intro.md

 Please enter the password when prompted.
 Note that no characters will be shown when typing the password.
 If you make a mistake, you will have to start your connection from scratch.

-Once connected, compare the prompt on the local and remote systems -- their difference lets you distinguish the two shells.
+Once connected, compare the prompt on the local and remote systems -- do you notice any difference?